ksobtafo/HEP-website-new/README.md

-# Add to Cart Interaction
+# HEP website for use of Larry Ham Physical Therapy

-A floating cart component that reveals itself when the user adds an item to the cart.
+body parts navigation bars with a floating cart component that reveals itself when the user adds an HEP to the cart.

 [Article on CodyHouse](https://codyhouse.co/gem/add-to-cart-interaction)